SymBoltz.jl: A symbolic-numeric, approximation-free, and differentiable linear Einstein-Boltzmann solver: List of equations and practical implementation details

 \subsection{Massive neutrinos \texorpdfstring{$(h)$}{(h)}}

 Massive neutrinos are the most complicated species in the \LCDM{} model (alongside baryon recombination).
-In essence, the species we have looked at so far have Boltzmann equations where the momenta of their distribution function can be integrated out \emph{analytically} in non-relativistic and ultra-relativistic limits.
-This means that their stress-energy components are linked by trivial equations of state and sound speeds, for example, and their effect can be parametrized by a simple density parameter $\Omega_{0}$.
+In essence, the species we have looked at so far have Boltzmann equations where the momenta of their distribution function can be integrated out analytically in nonrelativistic or ultrarelativistic limits.
+This means that their stress-energy components are linked by trivial equations of state and sound speeds, for example, and their effect can be parameterized by a simple density parameter $\Omega_{0}$.

-On the other hand, massive neutrinos have intermediate masses that fall between the non-relativistic and ultra-relativistic limits.
-Integrals over their distribution function must be computed \emph{numerically}.
-This is very expensive if done naively, and it is extremely important to choose a quadrature scheme that minimizes the number of sampled points.
-Fortunately, the momentum integrals have a structure that can be exploited: they are all in the form weighted form $I[g(x)] = \int_0^\infty \mathrm{d}x \, x^2 f(x) g(x)$, where $f(x) = 1/(e^x+1)$ is the equilibrium distribution function and $g(x)$ is an arbitrary function of the dimensionless momentum $x = pc/k_B T$ (see \cite{maCosmologicalPerturbationTheory1995} for more details).
-One can generally approximate $I[g(x)] \approx \sum_i W_i \, g(x_i)$ with a weighted quadrature scheme with points $x_i$ and weights $W_i$ (more on this after the equations).
+On the other hand, massive neutrinos have intermediate masses that fall between the nonrelativistic and ultrarelativistic limits.
+Integrals over their distribution function must be computed numerically.
+This is very expensive if done naively, and it is extremely important to choose a quadrature scheme that samples as few momenta as possible.
+Fortunately, the momentum integrals have a structure that can be exploited: they are all in the weighted form $I[g(x)] = \int_0^\infty \mathrm{d}x \, x^2 f(x) g(x)$, where $f(x) = 1/(e^x+1)$ is the equilibrium distribution function and $g(x)$ is an arbitrary function of the dimensionless momentum $x = pc/k_B T$ (see \citealt{maCosmologicalPerturbationTheory1995} for more details).
+We can generally approximate $I[g(x)] \approx \sum_i W_i \, g(x_i)$ with a weighted quadrature scheme with points $x_i$ and weights $W_i$ (more on this after the equations).
 In other words, the integral operator $\int_0^\infty \mathrm{d} x \, x^2 f(x)$ is effectively replaced by the discrete summation operator $\sum_i \!
 W_i$ for some weights $W_i$.
 On top of this, perturbations are also expanded in Legendre multipoles $l$ up to a cutoff $\lmax$: